 The musculocutaneous nerve is a major peripheral nerve of the upper limb.

 In this article, we shall look at the anatomy of the musculocutaneous nerve – its anatomical course, motor and sensory functions, and its clinical correlations.

 - Nerve roots – C5-C7.

-- Motor functions – innervates the muscles in the anterior compartment of the arm – the coracobrachialis, biceps brachii and the brachialis
+- Motor functions – muscles in the anterior compartment of the arm (coracobrachialis, biceps brachii and the brachialis).

-- Sensory functions – gives rise to the lateral cutaneous nerve of forearm, which innervates skin on the lateral surface of the forearm.
+- Sensory functions – gives rise to the lateral cutaneous nerve of forearm, which innervates the lateral aspect of the forearm.

 The musculocutaneous nerve is the terminal branch of the lateral cord of the brachial plexus (C5, C6 and C7) and emerges at the inferior border of pectoralis minor muscle.